Leadership: Rise of alternative theories

-In the late 1940s and early 1950s, a series of qualitative reviews of these studies (e.g., Bird, 1940; Stogdill, 1948; Mann, 1959) prompted researchers to take a drastically different view of the driving forces behind leadership.
+In the late 1940s and early 1950s, a series of qualitative reviews prompted researchers to take a drastically different view of the driving forces behind leadership.
 In reviewing the extant literature, Stogdill and Mann found that while some traits were common across a number of studies, the overall evidence suggested that people who are leaders in one situation may not necessarily be leaders in other situations.
-Subsequently, leadership was no longer characterized as an enduring individual trait, as situational approaches (see alternative leadership theories below) posited that individuals can be effective in certain situations, but not others.
+Subsequently, leadership was no longer characterized as an enduring individual trait – situational approaches (see alternative leadership theories below) posited that individuals can be effective in certain situations, but not others.
 The focus then shifted away from traits of leaders to an investigation of the leader behaviors that were effective.
 This approach dominated much of the leadership theory and research for the next few decades.

 Reemergence of trait theory

 New methods and measurements were developed after these influential reviews that would ultimately reestablish trait theory as a viable approach to the study of leadership.
-For example, improvements in researchers' use of the round robin research design methodology allowed researchers to see that individuals can and do emerge as leaders across a variety of situations and tasks.
+For example, improvements in researchers' use of the round-robin research design methodology allowed researchers to see that individuals can and do emerge as leaders across a variety of situations and tasks.
 Additionally, during the 1980s statistical advances allowed researchers to conduct meta-analyses, in which they could quantitatively analyze and summarize the findings from a wide array of studies.
 This advent allowed trait theorists to create a comprehensive picture of previous leadership research rather than rely on the qualitative reviews of the past.
 Equipped with new methods, leadership researchers revealed the following: